 You matter.
 You count.

 So we are counting on you and everyone you know to participate in the 2020 Census.
 All information can be found at 2020Census.gov.

 A complete an accurate count in the 2020 Census is crucial to Erie County’s future.
-Census Day is April 1, and we are partnering with Mayor Joseph Schember and his administration to call upon everyone to participate and to encourage your neighbors, your family and your coworkers to be motivated to respond to the census.
+Census Day was April 1, and we are partnering with Mayor Joseph Schember and his administration to call upon everyone to participate and to encourage your neighbors, your family and your coworkers to be motivated to respond to the census.

 An under-count will result in a decrease in our community revenue, resources and representation in Congress.
 We just cannot afford that scenario.

 Every person not counted results in the loss of approximately $2,100 in funding to Erie County every year for the next 10 years.

 These programs include Medicare, Medicaid, school programs, housing assistance and community development block grant funding.